hanzopgp/AlphaZeroICGA/README.md

 `nano src_python/config.py` : set the settings to run AlphaZero such as number of simulations, game type...

-`bash alphazero.sh <n_loop>` : runs the whole loop (MCTS simulation with random moves -> dataset -> train model -> save model -> MCTS simulation with model predicting moves -> dataset -> ...). **n_loop** is the number of loop it will achieve.
+`python3 alphazero.py <n_loop>` : runs the whole loop (MCTS simulation with random moves -> dataset -> train model -> save model -> MCTS simulation with model predicting moves -> dataset -> ...). **n_loop** is the number of loop it will achieve.

-The bash script does everything, the following commands are for debugging purposes :
+The python alphazero script does everything, the following commands are for debugging purposes :

 `ant clean` : clean all the directories (**bin/** **build/** **models/** **datasets/**).